QasimK/qasimk.github.io/collections/_drafts/2019-03-12-service_charges_and_tipping.md

 The recipient(s) of the service charge pay income and national insurance tax, handled by the employer through PAYE.

 Therefore, if your intention is to give money to the waiter, then you should pay a tip directly as cash (see tipping below).
-If your intention is to pay a tip to all the staff of the restaurant, then the service charge is your only option, and it may not even do what you want.
+If your intention is to pay a tip to all the staff of the restaurant, then the service charge is your only option, but it may not do what you want.

 ### My Perspective